Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/Distribution_environment_installation/_index.md

 Once you unzip the files, locate and run the setup file in the root folder of the installation package.
 Two installation modes are available:

 - Installation (console mode)
     - UNIX/Linux: setup.sh
     - Windows: setup.bat
 - Silent installation
-    -   UNIX/Linux: setup.sh --silent
+    - UNIX/Linux: setup.sh - - silent
-    -   Windows: setup.bat --silent
+    - Windows: setup.bat - - silent

 ## Upload Transfer CFT z/OS using the installer